 - Provide adequate ventilation around the computer.
-Always set the computer on a flat surface, so that air can flow freely around and underneath it. - Always shut down the computer or put it in Hibernate mode before putting it in a carrying case or other enclosed space. - Do not pick up or carry the computer by its display. - Observe the temperature limits and other specifications listed in "Hardware Specifications" on page 210.
+Always set the computer on a flat surface, so that air can flow freely around and underneath it. - Always shut down the computer or put it in Hibernate mode before putting it in a carrying case or other enclosed space. - Do not pick up or carry the computer by its display. - Observe the temperature limits and other specifications listed in "Hardware Specifications" on page 152.
 Do not use the computer outside in the rain or snow (inclement weather).
-If the computer is cold, warm it gradually to avoid condensation.
+If the computer is cold, warm it gradually to avoid condensation. - Maintain your battery for best performance-see "To get the most from your batteries" on page 56.